Kacie Candela

 - Categories: Peace and Security, Security Council, Security Council Presidency

 Clair MacDougall was reporting on a follow-up story for PassBlue about Lieut.
 Col. Carlos Moisés Guillén Alfaro, the first official United Nations peacekeeper to die of Covid-19, when on Oct.
-9 she heard that the World Food Program was awarded the Nobel …
+9 she heard that the World Food Program was awarded …

 - Categories: Africa, Development, Humanitarian Aid, US-UN Relations